readthedocs/readthedocs.org/docs/user/hosting.rst

       we offer a CDN as part of our **Pro plan** and above.
       Please contact support@readthedocs.com to discuss how we can enable this for you.

-      We bust the cache on the CDN when the following actions happen:
+      We invalidate and refresh the cache on the CDN when the following actions happen:

-      * Your Project is saved
+      * Your project is saved
-      * Your Domain is saved
+      * Your domain is saved
-      * A new version is built
+      * A version or branch is built

 .. _Cloudflare: https://www.cloudflare.com/